tamu-datathon-org/challenges/docs/bloomberg.md

 ---

 # Bloomberg INDG Datathon Challenge
+Identifying Shifting Policy Priorities in the Federal Register.

 ## Introduction
 The [Federal Register](https://www.federalregister.gov/) is "the daily journal of the United States government."
 The register contains official announcements from public agencies including proposed and final rules.
 As such, the Federal Register is an important data point in reflecting the regulatory priorities of federal agencies.